kokoko3k/koko-aio-slang/docs-ng.md

     So you can use this to restore the brightness and color saturation<br>
     loss when using features like scanlines, darklines or RGB masks.<br>

+    Pre-attenuate input signal gain to 1x:
+        Nullifies the input gain applied in the color correction section.
+        This way the halo effect will be consistent and will not depend on it, avoiding hard to manage cascading effects.

+    Strength (negative = 10x precision)
+        The effect strength.
+        Negative values are interpreted as positive ones, divided by 10, when fine tuning is needed.
+    Refer to "Glowing Input/power" for other parameters meaning.

-	Light up scanlines too:
+    Light up scanline gaps and dot grid gaps too:
 		Theoretically Halo have to be applied
 		"over" everything, because that is the way it works in nature.
 		But you can choose to cheat and instead apply scanlines over the halo instead.
 		Do this if you like much more pronunced scanlines, even at the price of some graphical artifacts visible on high contrasted areas.

-    Strength (negative = 10x precision)
-        The effect strength.
-        Negative values are interpreted as positive ones, divided by 10, when fine tuning is needed.
-    Refer to "Glowing Input/power" for other parameters meaning.
+		The same apply for the grid emulated via dot matrix emulation feature.

 **Bloom:**<br>
     Acts like Halo, but affects a much wider area and is more configurable.<br>